New to ABOKICHI? You can taste all of them with the 30% discount. Enjoy our award winning products.

 - Typical instant or restaurant style ramen

 - Made using chemicals or animal products to achieve an umami flavour

-The farm that makes Abo Matcha is called Nakai Tea Farm.
-Nakai Tea Farm is distinct because they are an organic farm that uses natural cultivation and farming methods for matcha cultivation.
-Typically, even certified organic tea farmers are allowed to use a minimal amount of pesticides and fertilizers in their production, but Nakai Tea Farm has rejected this allowance, choosing to be 100% all-natural.
+The tea farm that grows ABO Matcha is distinct because they are an organic farm that uses natural cultivation and farming methods for matcha cultivation.
+Typically, even certified organic tea farmers are allowed to use a minimal amount of pesticides and fertilizers in their production, but the farm has rejected this allowance, choosing to be 100% all-natural.
 When they converted their farm from conventional to natural farming methods, their yield was reduced to 30% of what it had been.
 This smaller harvest continued for five years as they gradually perfected their all-natural growing methods.
 It is truly a rare and special tea farm.